concord-consortium/portal-report/README.md

 * `enableFirestorePersistence=true`: Uses a local firestore DB for data persistance across sessions and tabs.
 Clear the DB by going to `dev tools > Application > IndexedDB > firebaseLocalStorageDb > Delete database`
 * `clearFirestorePersistence=true`: Clears local firestore DB.
-If this and `enableFirestorePersistence=true` are set then the DB will cleared first before the local persistence is enabled.
+If this and `enableFirestorePersistence=true` are set then the DB will be cleared first before the local persistence is enabled.

 ## License